Vladinho10/node-server-template/guides/architecture-guide.md

 ## .eslintrc

-  ESLint is a ESLint is a static code analysis tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
+  ESLint is a static code analysis tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
   This is its config file.
 Our `.eslintrc` and style guide are being written according best practices of JS, Node.js (e.g. the great software development school of Airbnb), and, of course, our best modest experience :innocent: It was tested line by line.
 For more info please take a look our style guide.

 **[⬆ back to top](#table-of-contents)**